oSoWoSo/void-user-repository/README.md

 # PRs welcome 🤗

+## This is:
+- vOid Community repOsitory (oco)
+- aka
 - Void User Repository
 - VUR
 - testing repo
 - waiting list
 - void unstable

+Providing:
+- templates
+- binaries
 - by community
 - for community

-Provides:
-- templates
-- binaries

 ## DISCLAIMER
 This project is **not affiliated with or endorsed by the Void Linux project** or its maintainers.
 It is an **unofficial community repository** designed to simplify managing and building user-contributed packages using the void-packages build system.
 Use at your own discretion.

 ## Overview
 A collection of template files for building packages on Void Linux.
-If you dont wish to build the packages locally, https://repo.osowoso.org repository provides prebuilt binaries.
+If you dont wish to build the packages locally,
+https://repo.osowoso.org repository provides prebuilt binaries.
-Pick your architecture there and you will see README.
+Pick your architecture there and you will see

 ## Structure
 - Main repository with templates on Codeberg https://codeberg.org/oSoWoSo/oco
 - mirror Github repository + CI https://github.com/oSoWoSo/Void_Community_Repository (Here we build binary packages)
 - To make CI quicker we use daily updated Bootstrap Docker images from [oco-builder](https://github.com/oSoWoSo/oco-builder)
-- nocross templates build support (aarch runner)
+- nocross templates build support (GitHub aarch runner)
 - Binary repository https://repo.osowoso.org/

+## What we don't build?
+Browsers: It's waste of energy and when you finish building is maybe already new version out
+We provide repackaged binaries, they all have `-bin` after <pkgname>
+(You can use AppImages[AM](https://github.com/ivan-hc/AM) and flatpaks they are usualy always latest)

 ## How to use
 in https://repo.osowoso.org/`(architecture)`